 Spend data is a gold mine of valuable information for improving the procurement process as well as driving enterprise-wide decision-making.
-FTSE 100 services provider Serco learned this first hand when it engaged Simfoni, a provider of spend analytics tools, to change the way it gathered, presented and analyzed its data.
-Using spend analytics as the tip of the spear, the Serco team developed “should cost” predictive cost models to develop better bids for potential clients — and support what every CEO wants: profitable growth.
+FTSE 100 services provider Serco learned this first hand when it engaged Simfoni, a provider of spend analytics tools, to change the way it gathered, presented, and analyzed its data.
+Using spend analytics as to the tip of the spear, the Serco team developed “should cost” predictive cost models to develop better bids for potential clients — and support what every CEO wants: profitable growth.

 Spend Matters hosted a recent webinar in which experts discussed the topic.
 Featuring Serco Head of Procurement Andrew Spafford and Simfoni Managing Director Stefan Dent, the event centered on the role that spend data should play in an organization’s decision-making process.
 Spend Matters Chief Research Officer Pierre Mitchell moderated.

 Procurement and finance organizations are set on analytics as the foremost technology area that will affect business in the coming years, rating it the top technology area for investment in Deloitte’s 2018 CPO survey.
 If the goal for stakeholders is to gain value from supply markets and suppliers, spend analysis is the place to start.
 Building a strong analytics capability puts you on the road toward alignment with those stakeholders.
 This represents a massive opportunity for procurement organizations, but there are a couple of key requirements.

 Read More – 6 Ways to Support Supplier Diversity by Increasing Supplier Spend to Minority-owned, Diverse and Small Businesses.